nilsimda/kaparthy_zero_to_hero/README.md

-Solution to the exercises from Andrej Karpathy's Zero to Hero Series.
+Solutions to the exercises from Andrej Karpathy's Zero to Hero Series.